Tenants' Rights in Minnesota

 If you got a written explanation and you disagree with your landlord's reasons for keeping the deposit, you can sue your landlord for return of the deposit.
 Your landlord will have to prove that the money was used for repairs.
-You can bring these types of cases in Conciliation Court if your claim is for $15,000 or less.
+You can bring these types of cases in Conciliation Court if your claim is for $10,000 or less.
+For cases started on or after August 1, 2014, the limit will be raised to $15,000.
 There is a filing fee to start the court case, but the court can waive (excuse) the fee if you cannot afford it.
 Ask the court clerk for the papers to waive the fee.

 If you live in public housing, project-based assisted housing (such as a Section 8 or a Section 236 building), or on tenant-based assistance with a Section 8 Voucher, all of the protections explained in this book apply to you, too.
 Plus you have some extra rights and responsibilities because you get a housing subsidy to help pay your rent.